Hywan/Marvirc/README.md

 Marvirc is a dead **simple**, extremely **modular** and blazing **fast** IRC bot (yup, that's it).

+## Installation

+Either you install Hoa, or you use Composer:

+    $ composer install

+## Usage

+A CLI is able:

+    $ marvirc --socket    chat.freenode.org:6667 \
+              --username  Marvirc                \
+              --channel   '##marvirc-test'       \
+              --websocket 127.0.0.1:8889

+That's all.
+Use `marvirc.bat` on Windows.

 ## Features

 Marvirc has the following features.